 If you’re thirsty on a Holland America Asia cruise, then it’s your own fault.
 Seriously, the cruise ship has multiple bars for every type of passenger.
 These are the ones that we liked best:

 As coffee connoisseurs, we weren’t crazy about the ship’s coffee until we discovered the cappuccinos at the Explorations Cafe.
 This cafe became our go-to spot for our morning jolt.
 Ironically, we started recognizing fellow coffee lovers, including ship employees, who queued up with us each morning for the good stuff.

-Although these cappuccinos are not free, they are reasonably priced at $2.50 for a tall and $3.25 for a grande.
-On the upside, treats like oversized chocolate chip cookies are available all day long for no extra charge.
+Although these cappuccinos are not free, they were reasonably priced at $2.50 for a tall and $3.25 for a grande at the time of our cruise.
+On the upside, treats like oversized chocolate chip cookies were available all day long for no extra charge.